Spotted Demon (bull): Season 2016

 In January, at the start of this season, top PBR bull rider Ryan Dirteater was asked who he considered were the best bulls on tour.
 He answered Long John, Stone Sober, Air Time, and Spotted Demon.

 This season, Spotted Demon again bucked off all of his BFTS riders.
-In the season opener in Chicago, he bucked off four-time PRCA World Champion Bull Rider J. W. Harris in 5.47 seconds for a bull score of 43.75 points.
-At the BFTS event in Oklahoma City, Oklahoma’s 15/15 Bucking Battle, he bucked off Emilio Resende in 2.29 seconds for a bull score of 43.25.
+In the season opener in Chicago, he bucked off four-time PRCA World Champion bull rider J. W. Harris in 5.47 seconds for a bull score of 43.75 points.
+At the BFTS event in Oklahoma City, Oklahoma's 15/15 Bucking Battle, he bucked off Emilio Resende in 2.29 seconds for a bull score of 43.25.
 At the BFTS event in St. Louis, Missouri, he bucked off Kasey Hayes in 6.38 seconds for a bull score of 43.25 points.
 At the BFTS event in Arlington, Texas, he bucked off Mike Lee in 3.76 seconds for a bull score of 43.75.
 At the BFTS event in Phoenix, Arizona, he bucked off Cody Nance in 4.34 seconds for a score of 43.75 points.
 At the BFTS event in Sioux Falls, South Dakota, he bucked off Jorge Valdiviezo in 5.03 seconds for a score of 43.75 points.
-In Clovis, California, at the Touring Pro Division event held in conjunction with the PRCA-sanctioned Clovis Rodeo, he bucked off Luis Blanco in 4.34 seconds for a score of 44.5 points.
-In the Velocity Tour event in Salinas, California held in conjunction with the PRCA-sanctioned California Rodeo Salinas, he bucked off Stormy Wing in 3.4 seconds for a score of 44.5 points.
+In Clovis, California, at the PBR Touring Pro Division event held in conjunction with the PRCA-sanctioned Clovis Rodeo, he bucked off Luis Blanco in 4.34 seconds for a score of 44.5 points.
+At the PBR Velocity Tour event in Salinas, California, held in conjunction with the PRCA-sanctioned California Rodeo Salinas, he bucked off Stormy Wing in 3.4 seconds for a score of 44.5 points.
 In Santa Barbara, California, at the PBR Touring Pro Division held in conjunction with the PRCA-sanctioned Old Spanish Days Fiesta Stock Horse Show and Rodeo, he bucked off Ernan Rubio in 3.34 seconds for a score of 45 points.
-At the BFTS event in Eugene, Oregon’s 15/15 Bucking Battle, he bucked off Derek Kolbaba in 4.30 seconds for a score of 44.25 points.
+At the BFTS event in Eugene, Oregon's 15/15 Bucking Battle, he bucked off Derek Kolbaba in 4.30 seconds for a score of 44.25 points.
 At the BFTS event in San Jose, California, he bucked off Jess Lockwood in 4.67 seconds for 44.75 points.

-Spotted Demon again qualfied for the PBR World Finals, where he bucked off Tanner Byrne in 4.63 seconds for a bull score of 43.75.
+Spotted Demon again qualified for the PBR World Finals, where he bucked off Tanner Byrne in 4.63 seconds for a bull score of 43.75.